bilal-zahid-invozone/ngrx-test-task/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm i` to install dependency and `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+After service the application go to `http://localhost:4200/users` for the actuall task.

 ## Code scaffolding